johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/README.md

 When you have found the right component, simply click on it, and it will be added at the end of the activated Flow Container.

-#### Removing a component When any component in the Flow Container is active it
+#### Removing a component

-will provide a delete button to the context menu.
+When any component in the Flow Container is active it will provide a delete button to the context menu.
 Clicking on this icon will remove the component.

-#### Resizing a component When any component in the Flow Container is active it
-will appear with a blue border.
+#### Resizing a component

+When any component in the Flow Container is active it will appear with a blue border.
 You can resize the component by clicking on the right edge of the border.

-Note: this can be done at different breakpoints to adjust the size of the component at that breakpoint and above.
+_Note:_ This can be done at different breakpoints to adjust the size of the component at that breakpoint and above.

 The sizes are finite and defined by the creator of that particular Flow Container.
 Smaller breakpoints will offer fewer options for resizing.

-#### Reordering a component When any component in the Flow Container is active
+#### Reordering a component

-it will appear with a blue double line icon in the top left corner of the component.
+When any component in the Flow Container is active it will appear with a blue double line icon in the top left corner of the component.
 By clicking and dragging this icon you can reorder components in the Flow Container.

-#### Replacing a Component To change a component's type you must remove that
+#### Replacing a Component

-component and replace it with the new component type.
+To change a component's type you must remove that component and replace it with the new component type.

 #### “Contentful” Components